RainerMtb/cuvista/README.md

 ## Future Ideas
 - Improve performance and robustness of stabilization - very likely mutually exclusive goals
-- Look into more advanced algorithms like 3D stabilization - but I currently lack information on the fundamental math of suchs approaches
+- Maybe look into more advanced algorithms like 3D stabilization
-- Use this codebase to remove duplicate frames from videos
-- Possibly improve performace by using multiple GPUs - dont know if anyone would need that though
+- Maybe support for using multiple GPUs - dont know if anyone would need that though
 - Maybe porting to Mac and Apple Silicon